kickin6/Fooocus-API/README.md

 A migration guide is provided [here](./docs/migrate.md).

+# :warning: Code modified warning :warning:

+This is a modified version of the original code base.

+It sets the save_name value as the top-level outputs directory, removes the additional date directory and the filename is the job_id-{sequence no.} This allows grouping images by key rather than by date.

 # :warning: Compatibility warning :warning:

 When upgrading from version 3.x to version 4.0, please read the following incompatibility notes: